3rf/tater/README.md

 # Hot Potato

 Hot Potato is a thrilling multiplayer game for relieving boredom and building community.
-Built at Hack'n Jill Build'n Play
-October 4th-5th, 2013 in New York, NY.
+Built at [Hack'n Jill](http://hacknjill.com/) Build'n Play, October 4th-5th, 2013 at AlleyNYC in New York, NY.

 # Play